eanylin/openshift-lab/backup_restore_with_oadp_demo/README.md

 - Once the OADP Operator is installed, we will proceed to create the required object storage in the CEPH cluster

 ![image](./images/create-bucket.jpg)
 ![image](./images/check-bucket.jpg)

-The credentials, in this case, will be that of the `dashboard` user, which can be retrieved under the user tab
+- The credentials, in this case, will be that of the `dashboard` user, which can be retrieved under the user tab

 ![image](./images/check-s3-user.jpg)

-With these information, we will be able to create the secret in the OpenShift cluster that will be used to authenticate with the object storage.

-In this case, we will create a YAML file, i.e. `credentials-velero` that looks like this
+- With these information, we will be able to create the secret in the OpenShift cluster that will be used to authenticate with the object storage.
+In this case, we will create a YAML file, i.e. `credentials-velero` that looks like this:

 ```
 [default]